jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

 _Note:_ You will see the following warnings in the server log.
 You can ignore these warnings.
+The `IJ000407: No lazy enlistment available for JTACrashRecQuickstart` warning appears because the `use-ccm` (cache connection manager) is set to "false" in the `jta-crash-rec-quickstart-ds.xml` file.

     WFLYJCA0091: -ds.xml file deployments are deprecated.
 Support may be removed in a future version.
+    WARN [org.jboss.jca.core.connectionmanager.pool.strategy.OnePool] (ServerService Thread Pool – 70) IJ000407: No lazy enlistment available for JTACrashRecQuickstart
     HHH000431: Unable to determine H2 database version, certain features may not work